-Subsidies defined as a form of support given to producers of a product that help reduce the cost of production, which results in an increase in production and consumption of that product.
-Goods that governments want to increase the consumption of are subsidized; such as education or healthcare.
+Subsidies defined as a form of support given to producers of a product that help reduce the cost of production, which increases production and consumption of that product.
+Goods that governments want to increase the use of are subsidized; such as education or healthcare.
 Government subsidies are usually given in the form of grants or loans.

 The World Trade Organization has dedicated an entire chapter to the definition of subsidy which you can read here.